Right to privacy: India

 The new data sharing policy of WhatsApp with Facebook after Facebook acquired WhatsApp in 2014 has been challenged in the Supreme Court.
 The Supreme Court must decide if the right to privacy can be enforced against private entities.

 The Indian Supreme Court with nine-judge bench under JS Khehar, ruled on 24 August 2017, that the right to privacy is a fundamental right for Indian citizens per Article 21 of the Constitution and additionally under Part III rights.
 Specifically, the court adopted the three-pronged test required for the encroachment of any Article 21 right – legality – i.e. through an existing law; necessity, in terms of a legitimate state objective and proportionality, that ensures a rational nexus between the object of the invasion and the means adopted to achieve that object.

 This clarification was crucial to prevent the dilution of the right in the future on the whims and fancies of the government in power.
 The Court adopted a liberal interpretation of the fundamental rights to meet the challenges posed an increasing digital age.
 It held that individual liberty must extend to digital spaces and individual autonomy and privacy must be protected.

 This ruling by the Supreme Court paved the way for decriminalization of homosexuality in India on 6 September 2018, thus legalizing same-sex sexual intercourse between two consenting adults in private.
 India is the world's biggest democracy and with this ruling, it has joined United States, Canada, South Africa, the European Union, and the UK in recognizing this fundamental right.

+India's Data Protection law is known as Digital Personal Data Protection Act, 2023.
+Legal scholars such as Arghya Sengupta have written extensively on the implications of the Supreme Court's recognition of privacy as a fundamental right, through both academic work and contributions at the Vidhi Centre for Legal Policy.

 Israel

 In Israel privacy protection is a constitutional basic right and is therefore protected by the Basic Law.
-Basic Law: the Knesset passed on 12 February 1958, but the Third Knesset.
+Basic Law: the Knesset passed on 12 February 1958, by the Third Knesset.
 The Twelfth Knesset update to the Basic Law occurred on 17 March 1992.
 This update added to the law Human Dignity and Liberty by defining: Human freedom in Israel as being the right to leave the country and enter it, as well as the right to privacy and intimacy, refrainment from searches relating to one's private property, body and possessions, and avoidance of violations of the privacy of one's speech, writings and notes.

 October 2006 Israel established a regulatory authority, the PPA, part of the Ministry of Justice.
 PPA defined the Privacy Law and associated regulates based on two principles: general right to online privacy and the protection of personal data stored in databases.

+New Zealand

 Russia

 The Constitution of the Russian Federation: Article 45 states: